gohan8/gohan8/README.md

-README.MD Sifronio System
+README.MD

-Code for a MQL5 Robot to exchange dolar contrats based on market informations
+I am Gohan8
+I am currently working (and learnning) on a MQL5 robot to exchange market I also like web programming.
+Bootstrap Python Javascript react.
+Although not mutch experience.